gw-ospo/curioss-patterns/create-template-documents-for-github-repositories.md

 Template documentation can be promoted to the OSS community in a number of ways including:

-- Showcasing the documentation on the OSPO website
+- Showcasing documentation templates on the OSPO website.
 - An announcement on other OSPO channels e.g.  mailing list, slack channels.
 - Linking in with relevant student organizations to share information.

 # Resulting Context

-Researchers and projects have access to templates that will enable them to promote their projects and empower potential contributors to get involved.
+Researchers and projects have access to templates that will enable them to promote their projects and enable potential contributors to get involved.

 ## Additional learning from the University of California OSPO Network

 We identified this gap in documentation following a scraping exercise of university repositories on GitHub.
 During outreach to maintainers, we noticed that many didn’t have CONTRIBUTING.MD or CODE_OF_CONDUCT.MD files on their repos.

-We started with a TL:DR about preparing for contributions but this was expanded into templates when we discovered that many projects didn’t know how to create their own documents; lacked the confidence about getting started and/or were too busy to work on the documentation themselves.
+We started with a TL:DR about preparing for contributions but this was expanded into templates when we discovered that many projects didn’t know how to create their own documents; lacked the confidence about getting started; or were too busy to work on the documentation themselves.

 # Known Instances